vectordotdev/vector-test-harness/README.md

 in the [Performance Data][performance_data] and [Rules][rules] sections.

 In addition to the `test` script, there are [`compare`][compare] and [`cohort`][cohort] scripts.
-Each of these scripts analyze the performance data captured when executing a test.
+Each of these scripts analyzes the performance data captured when executing a test.
 More information on this data and how it's captured and analyzed can be found in the [Performance Data][performance_data] section.
 Finally, each [script][bin] includes a usage overview that you can access with the `--help` flag.

 ##### Performance data

-Performance test data is captured via [`dstat`][dstat], which is a light weight utility that captures a variety of system statistics in 1 second snapshot intervals.
+Performance test data is captured via [`dstat`][dstat], which is a lightweight utility that captures a variety of system statistics in 1-second snapshot intervals.
 The final result is a CSV where each row represents a snapshot.
 You can see the [`dstat` command][dstat_command] used in the [`ansible/roles/profiling/start.yml`][profiling_start] file.